top of page

 kyle@wlfdc.org

 Kyle Krakow is an activist and photographer living in Washington.
 Since 2010, he has worked with a range of nonprofits focused on forests, wildlife, climate justice, mutual aid, and housing.
 Kyle grew up near the Everglades where he fell in love with the outdoors and earned a BS in Geography from Florida Atlantic University.
 Before moving west, he spent nearly a decade campaigning against the international primate trade while supporting projects to end deforestation and fossil fuel financing.
-He volunteers as a tree-climbing research assistant for Ancient Forest Society and is a member of the Pacific Northwest Forest Climate Alliance.
-Kyle is committed to fighting for forests and all who rely on them.
+He volunteers as a tree-climbing research assistant for Ancient Forest Society and collaborated on campaigns with Rainforest Action Network before joining LFDC.
+Kyle is committed to fighting for forests and all the life they sustain.

 P6050237.JPG